Generic Name: Mannitol (Systemic) (MAN i tole)

 - If you are allergic to any drugs like this one, any other drugs, foods, or other substances.
 Tell your doctor about the allergy and what signs you had, like rash; hives; itching; shortness of breath; wheezing; cough; swelling of face, lips, tongue, or throat; or any other signs.

-- If you have any of these health problems: Bleeding in the brain, fluid loss, very bad kidney disease, kidney or heart problems during past use, or water in the lungs.
+- If you have any of these health problems: Bleeding in the brain, fluid in the lungs, fluid loss (dehydration), kidney problems, or heart failure (weak heart).

 - If you have trouble passing urine.